How to complete your Self Assessment tax return

 What is a Self Assessment tax return?

 Employees’ tax is usually deducted automatically from their wages.
-But income that HMRC doesn't yet know about, such as profit from a business, usually has to be declared in a Self Assessment tax return.
+But income that HMRC doesn't yet know about usually has to be declared.

 Deadlines for Self Assessment tax returns